-Bill Mungall created an online self guided hike with 10 points of interest for the May 10th Two Rivers Festival.
+Bill Mungall created an online self guided hike with 10 points of interest.
 Distance is 6km and difficulty level of 2.
 Enjoy this trail at your leisure.

-Park at the Trailhead of the Radial Line Trail on Victoria Rd, just south of the bridge over the Eramosa River.
-(If insufficient space, use the parking area for Eramosa River Park on opposite side of the bridge and river.)
+Park at a trailhead of the Radial Line Trail on Victoria Rd, just south of the bridge over the Eramosa River.

 Stop 1 Radial Line Trailhead: this 37 km trail runs from here to connect to the Bruce Trail at Limehouse.
 It was created in 1972 by the Guelph Hiking Trail Club.
 The lands you are entering were purchased by the Ontario Government in 1909 as part of the Ontario Reformatory, which opened two years later.
 Proceed some 500 metres along the gravel laneway until you reach a path on your left.
 Follow it down to the railway, and walk alongside the tracks just a few metres until you reach the edge of the bridge.